JanaAdel1010/CPU_Scheduling/readme.md

 ## Usage
 ### 1. Prepare Input Files
-Place all input files in the `inputs` directory.
+Place all input files in the `testcases` directory.
 Each input file should define the processes for scheduling in the required format.

 ### 2. Build and run the Project
 Run the following command to compile and run the project: